microsoft/bedrock/docs/firstWorkload/README.md

 You have successfully have deployed your first cluster with Bedrock!

-This might seem like a lot of overhead for creating a single cluster.
+These steps might seem like a lot of overhead for creating a single cluster.
 The real advantage of this comes when you need to manage multiple clusters that are only slightly differentiated by config, or when you want to do upgrades to a new version of the template, and a variety of other “day 2” scenarios.
 You can read in detail about these scenarios in our infrastructure definitions documentation.

 ### Using Terraform State